mihikadusad/mihikadusad/README.md

 A quick peek into my journey of creating technology that matters:

 - **🌍 Sociopolitical Risk Prediction**
-  Built a reinforcement learning model to predict sociopolitical risk in **120+ nations** using real-time data.
+  As a computational finance researcher at the [MITRE Corporation](https://www.mitre.org/), I am working towards building a reinforcement learning model that can predict and quantify sociopolitical risk in **120+ nations** using real-time data.

 - **🛠️ Autonomous Vehicle Blockchain**
   Developed a **decentralized blockchain network** for fully autonomous vehicles to communicate securely in real-time.